syndio/data-engineer-interview/README.md

 - These files are denormalized; for the purposes of this exercise, please implement a simple normalized schema.
 - These fictionalized companies may have included typing/naming errors when uploading their data.

+Once you have created your full relational schema and ingested the provided data, please develop a query to display the following:
+- Our internal teams would like to see the average employee compensation for each job group by gender.

 You may choose to implement this exercise in either Golang or Python; the skeleton exercise for each language is provided here alongside this readme.
 Pick one of them and implement the transform of the incoming data files and insert the records into your provided sqlite schema.

-The result of the exercise is the completed code logic as well as the sqlite db file which contains the applied schema (table created).
+The result of the exercise is the completed ETL code logic, the sqlite db file which contains the applied schema (table created) as well as a SQL query.

 The next interview will build on your solution to this exercise, so be ready to talk through your solution and enhance it!